OpenNebula/addon-storpool/README.md

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
 If it is left empty the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.

+After datastore is created in OpenNebula a StorPool template must be created to represent the datastore in StorPool.
+The name of the template must be *one-ds-<DATASTORE_ID>* where *<DATASTORE_ID>* is the *ID* of the OpenNebula's Datastore.
+Please refer the *StorPool's User Guide* for details how to configure a StorPool template.

 The following example illustrates the creation of a StorPool datastore of hybrid type with 3 replicas.
 In this case the datastore will use hosts node1, node2 and node3 for imports and creating images.

 #### Image datastore through *Sunstone*